jorisroovers/gitlint/docs/index.md

 gitlint --commits "019cf40...d6bc75a"
 # You can also use git's special references:
 gitlint --commits "origin..HEAD"

+# You can also pass multiple, comma separated commit hashes:
+gitlint --commits 019cf40,c50eb150,d6bc75a
 ```

 The `--commits` flag takes a **single** refspec argument or commit range.
 Basically, any range that is understood
 by [git rev-list](https://git-scm.com/docs/git-rev-list) as a single argument will work.

+Alternatively, you can pass `--commits` a comma-separated list of commit hashes (both short and full-length SHAs work).
+Gitlint will lint these in the order you passed.

 For cases where the `--commits` option doesn't provide the flexibility you need, you can always use a simple shell
 script to lint an arbitrary set of commits, like shown in the example below.